elucidium/elucidium.github.io/_pages/music.md

 ## biography

-**Ruiran Xun** (she/her) is a collaborative pianist and music director based in the Bay Area.
+**Ruiran Xun**<sup>[*]</sup> (she/her) is a collaborative pianist and music director based in the Bay Area.

 She spent her undergraduate career at Carnegie Mellon University studying chemistry and computer science, but was consistently involved in theatre and other musical endeavors outside of academics.
 Ruiran has previously worked with the **Pittsburgh Festival Opera** (resident artist pianist, assistant music director) and the **CMU School of Music** (voice lesson and rehearsal pianist).
-While at CMU, she was assistant conductor for the **CMU All-University Orchestra**; music directed three mainstage productions by **Scotch'n'Soda Theatre**, CMU's student-led theatre organization; and contributed to many more productions and projects in various capacities (composer, arranger, pianist).
+While at CMU, Ruiran was assistant conductor for the **CMU All-University Orchestra**; music directed three mainstage productions by **Scotch'n'Soda Theatre**, CMU's student-led theatre organization; and contributed to many more productions and projects in various capacities (composer, arranger, pianist).

+Ruiran has contributed to many productions throughout the Bay in the year since she relocated to the area as a music director, vocal director, rehearsal pianist, and/or audition pianist.
+She has also subbed as a rehearsal pianist, pit keyboardist, and/or conductor for other projects.
+Companies she's worked at include Marin Theatre Company (*JUSTICE: A New Musical*), Sunnyvale Community Players (*Next to Normal*), Cabrillo Stage (*The Hunchback of Notre Dame*), and The Pear Theatre (*Falsettos*).

 She is particularly interested in developing new works as a music director and/or music assistant.

+[*] name pronunciation: roo-RAN SHREEN

 ## productions and performances